Best Practices For Salesforce Integration with Third Party Applications

 Some Challenges That You May Face During the Integration

-1. Use of Multiple APIs
+Use of Multiple APIs

-2. Large-Scale Application and Coding
+Large-Scale Application and Coding

-3. Storing Obsolete Data
+Storing Obsolete Data

 It has been seen that most businesses keep obsolete data.
 But this can affect the integration process.
-You should get rid of any obsolete data and clean up the system before you can begin with the integration.
+You should get rid of any outdated data and clean up the system before you can begin with the integration.
 This way, you can avoid data duplication and free up more space.

-4. Poor Data Management Technique
+Poor Data Management Technique

 During Salesforce Integration, it is crucial to fix the data quality and validation issues as soon as possible.
 Merging or rejecting duplicate data, mapping data fields, etc., are common problems that may develop during the process.
 So, ensure you have an effective data management strategy to deal with such issues.